-Depending on your point of view (and personal experiences), letting agents are either money pits or a service you can’t live without.
+Depending on your point of view (and personal experiences), letting agents are either an unnecessary expense or a service you can’t live without.
 If you’re reading this article, we’ll assume you don’t fall into the former camp!

 The Tenant Fees Bill

 Letting agents charge fees to landlords and tenants.
 In years gone by, tenants were routinely charged fees for anything and everything, often with no real understanding of what they were being charged for.
-In some cases, there was a significant crossover of fees, referred to in colloquial terms as taking two bites of the cherry.
+In some cases, there was a significant crossover of fees.

 Fees are charged according to the service provided by the letting agent.
 Different landlords will need different levels of service, depending on their individual requirements.
 Some landlords only use a letting agent to source tenants, whereas others pay for a fully managed service.

 Fees can either be fixed or a percentage of the rent.
 Some letting agents also charge a one-off fee to find a tenant, and then an annual fee to manage the property, which would be a percentage of the rent per calendar month.

 What’s important here is that there are differences between what agents charge, largely driven by local market forces.
 So, in an area where there are several letting agents all competing for the same customers, fees will be lower.
 Because of this, it is sensible to shop around before signing up with a letting agent.
 Don’t assume the advertised rate is the going rate either.
 Depending on the service you need and how many properties you own, there could be room for negotiation.